dwgebler/encrypted-fields-bundle/README.md

 Configure the Flex recipe repository:

+This step is optional, however without it, you will need to create the configuration file detailed in the Configuration section manually, before installing the package.

 In your project's `composer.json`, add the following entry, or if you already have a `symfony.extra.endpoint` entry, add the URL to the list.